Kudzu, the vine people love to hate

-The government tells me that what grows up the street isn’t there.
+The state government tells me that the plant growing at the end of my street isn’t there.

-That said, kudzu, Pueraria montana var. lobata, (pew-er-RAY-ree-u MON-tah-nuh var. low-BAH-tuh) is an extremely versatile plant.
+Rant over, Kudzu, Pueraria montana var. lobata, (pew-er-RAY-ree-u MON-tah-nuh var. low-BAH-tuh) is an extremely versatile plant.
 We just don’t use it enough.
-But know this, if kudzu grows near you, you won’t starve.
-Indeed, economic times may make kudzu valuable again.
-It’s not on menu’s yet but you may wish it were.
-There’s even a kudzu methanol car-fuel plant opening.
-The only thing about kudzu I don’t like is the smell of the flowers in bloom: It smells exactly like the very cheap, very intense grape-flavored chemical gum kids chew.
+But know this: If Kudzu grows near you, you won’t starve.
+Indeed, economic times may make Kudzu valuable again.
+It’s not on menus yet but you may wish it were.
+A couple of years ago there’s was a Kudzu methanol car-fuel plant in the works in the U.S. but the plans stalled.
+The only thing about Kudzu I don’t like is the smell of the flowers in bloom: It smells exactly like the very cheap, very intense grape-flavored chemical gum kids chew.
 You can detect it from hundreds of feet away.
 Very strong, but good for identifying.
 If you like that aroma let your nose guide you.
 (I like the smell of grape, it’s that cheap artificial grape smell I can’t stand.
-That’s what kudzu smells like.
+That’s what Kudzu smells like.
 Kudzu has no choice, so I don’t blame it.
 But the gum makers do have a choice and they make the wrong one. )

 Kudzu was introduced into the United State in 1876 at the Centennial Exposition in Philadelphia, Pennsylvania.
 The exposition was to celebrate 100 years of the United States being an independent country.
 Japan built a garden using Kudzu.
 Then it was at an exposition in New Orleans in 1883.
 American gardeners fell in love.
 By 1908 Kudzu was being promoted as a forage crop in Florida then it was widely distributed in the 1920s by a Florida nursery.
-(At one time they proudly displayed a ground zero kudzu plaque.)
-It was planted by the conservation core during the Great Depression of the 1930s and in the 1940s the government was paying farmers $8 an acre to let it grow for soil conservation.
-(In 2008 dollars that is $256 and acre.)
+(At one time they proudly displayed a ground zero Kudzu plaque.)
+It was planted by the conservation corps during the Great Depression and Dust Bowl Era of the 1930s and in the 1940s the government was paying farmers $8 an acre to let it grow for soil conservation.
+(In 2008 dollars that is $134 an acre.)
 It was called “the miracle vine” and cotton was no longer king of the south.

 Removing root starch is labor intensive

 But, by 1953 even federal employees suspected something was wrong.
 The government stopped paying to plant it.
 Kudzu can grow a foot a day and when escaped from cultivation, it can smother and kill an entire forest.
 By 1970 the government called it a weed and it’s been a “pest” ever since finally getting on the Federal Noxious Weed List in 1997, some 44 years after the alarm was raise.
 A half a billion dollars is spent annually trying to contain it.
 Granted Kudzu is a problem, but “pest” or “resource” is a matter of attitude and policy.
-It covers more than 7 million acres and claims 120,000 more acres a year.
-That a huge amount of food not being consumed, a resource not being used.
-What would a country in famine do with those 7 million acres of food?
+It’s a huge amount of food not being consumed, a resource not being used.
+What would a country in famine do with those hundreds of thousands of acres of food?
 I doubt they would call it a noxious weed.
 Perhaps instead of sending dollars to the starving we should send them nutritious kudzu.

 Kudzu's pods and seeds are NOT edible